olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

  - `src/`
      - `core/` - Core CyberChef files that make up the heart of the application
          - `config/` - Files specifying the operation configurations
-             - `modules/` - Modules containing the run functions for each operation
+             - `modules/` - Automatically generated module references
-         - `lib/` - Libraries that we can't currently import through npm
+         - `lib/` - Libraries containing shared code for multiple operations
+         - `errors/` - Custom error types
          - `operations/` - Operation objects
+         - `vendor/` - Libraries that cannot currently be imported through npm
      - `node/` - Wrappers for the NodeJS version of CyberChef
      - `web/` - The code which makes up the CyberChef web app
          - `css/`